sreeja6707/Assignment_js/readme.md

 Part - 2:
 .
-In JS, "this" refers to the object that's calling the function.
+In JavaS, "this" refers to the object that's calling the function.
 Since, the function inside setTimeout is not an object, it returns undefined.

 .
-Storing "this" in the variable self solves the issue, because it never changes, and refers to the user object.
+Storing "this" in the variable itself resolves the problem, because it never changes, and refers to the user object.

 .
 In arrow functions, the value of "this" is inherited from the place they are defined.
 So here, in greetDelayed(), this.name refers to the user object correctly.